-To get the median birth date I decided to use (2) PERCENTILE_DISC.
-PERCENTILE_DISC computes a specific percentile for a distribution, which in our example, is a list of dates.
+To get the median birth date, I decided to use (2) PERCENTILE_DISC.
+The PERCENTILE_DISC computes a specific percentile for a distribution, which in our example, is a list of dates.
 Specifying PERCENTILE_DISC (.5) calculates the 50th percentile, which happens to be the median.

 ;with ctedateconversion as( SELECT personid, PersonName, Birthdate, Percentile_Disc(0.5) within group (order by Birthdate) OVER() as MedianBirthDate FROM @datetable ) SELECT personname, birthdate FROM ctedateconversion WHERE Birthdate = MedianBirthDate

 There’s more than one way to get the answer you seek.
-How did you accomplish this task?
+How would you accomplish this task?

 Find the specific presidents that were the mean age of all presidents when they entered or left the presidency.
-Specifically either they were the mean age of all presidents when they entered or the mean age of all presidents when they left This requires you consider the datatypes you use carefully.
-The analyst who collected this data for you gave it to you in a denormalized format with everything in a string datatype since they couldn’t get DATETIME to work.
+Specifically either they were the mean age of all presidents when they entered or the mean age of all presidents when they left.
+This requires you to consider the datatypes you use carefully.
+The analyst who collected this data in your behalf, will give this to you in a denormalized format where everything is in a string datatype since they could not get DATETIME to work.

 To get started, be sure to download the code samples.
 You’ll find sample data for the bonus question here.